maeroso/hoop-proxy/README.md

-# HoopProxyManager
+# Hoop Proxy Manager

-HoopProxyManager is a Swift-based application designed to manage Hoop proxy connections.
+Hoop Proxy Manager is a Swift-based application designed to manage Hoop proxy connections.
 It uses the Hoop CLI to authenticate and make connections.

 ## Requirements